-Updated flood maps will be used to:
+Flood maps are used to:

-• determine flood insurance purchase requirements;
+- Determine flood insurance purchase requirements;

-•determine flood insurance rates;
+- Determine flood insurance rates;

-•establish minimum finished-floor elevations for new construction and substantial improvements to existing structures.
+- Establish minimum finished-floor elevations for new construction and substantial improvements to existing structures.

-By adopting the new flood maps, Broward County is assured that FEMA will offer assistance during emergencies and provide flood insurance coverage for county residents.
+By adopting the flood maps, Broward County is assured that FEMA will offer assistance during emergencies and provide flood insurance coverage for county residents.

-Residents and businesses in Broward County are encouraged to look up their property address to determine their flood zone.
 Property owners should consider purchasing a flood insurance policy, even if it is not mandated for their location.
 All areas are susceptible to flooding, although to varying degrees.

 Flood Zone Designations